-Peter Lunenfeld is a professor in the Design | Media Arts department at UCLA.
-He is one of the steering committee members of the campus-wide, interdisciplinary Digital Humanities undergraduate minor and graduate concentration.
+Peter Lunenfeld is a professor in and Vice Chair of UCLA’s Design | Media Arts department, and is on the faculties of the Digital Humanities and Urban Humanities programs.
 He has a B.A. in history from Columbia University, an MA in Media Studies from SUNY Buffalo, and a Ph.D. from UCLA in Film, Television and New Media from UCLA.

-He is creator and editorial director of the multi-award-winning Mediawork project, a pamphlet series for the MIT Press which redefined the relationship between serious academic discourse and graphic design, and between book publishing and the World Wide Web.
+He is creator and editorial director of the MIT Press’ multi-award-winning Mediawork project.
 These “theoretical fetish objects” cover the intersections of media, art, design and technology.
 The pamphlets have been discussed everywhere from the New York Review of Books to Entertainment Weekly, and have won awards for both writing and design.
-Lev Manovich, lauded these 100+ page “mind bombs” as “a new operating system for the book.”
+Lev Manovich, lauds them as “a new operating system for the book.”
 The project is supported by grants from the Rockefeller Foundation and Jeffrey and Catharine Soros.
 They include Utopian Entrepreneur (2001) by Brenda Laurel, designed by Denise Gonzales Crisp; Writing Machines (2002) by N. Katherine Hayles, designed by Anne Burdick; Rhythm Science (2004) by Paul D. Miller aka Dj Spooky that Subliminal Kid, designed by COMA; and Shaping Things by Bruce Sterling, designed by Lorraine Wild (2005).

-Peter Lunenfeld’s books include The Digital Dialectic (MIT, 1999), Snap to Grid (MIT, 2000) USER (MIT, 2005), and The Secret War Between Downloading and Uploading: Tales of the Computer as Culture Machine (MIT, 2011).
+Peter Lunenfeld’s books include The Digital Dialectic (MIT, 1999), Snap to Grid (MIT, 2000) USER (MIT, 2005), The Secret War Between Downloading and Uploading: Tales of the Computer as Culture Machine (MIT, 2011) and Digital_Humanities (MIT, 2012).
 As creator and editorial director of the Mediawork project, he produced a pamphlet series for the MIT Press that redefined the relationship between serious academic discourse and graphic design, and between book publishing and the World Wide Web.
 He holds a Ph.D. in Film, Television and New Media from UCLA.
-He is a professor in the Design | Media Arts department at UCLA. http://www.peterlunenfeld.com
+He is a professor and Vice Chair, UCLA Design | Media Arts. http://www.peterlunenfeld.com

 Peter Lunenfeld is a professor in the Design | Media Arts department at UCLA.
-His books include The Digital Dialectic, Snap to Grid, USER, and The Secret War Between Downloading and Uploading.
+Books include The Digital Dialectic, Snap to Grid, USER, The Secret War Between Downloading and Uploading, and Digital_Humanities.
 He is the creator and editorial director of the MIT Press Mediawork project. http://www.peterlunenfeld.com